denseidel/serverless-stack-com/_chapters/create-a-cognito-user-pool.md

 ![Select Congito User Pool Apps Screenshot](/assets/cognito-user-pool/user-pool-domain-name.png)

 Now our Cognito User Pool is ready.
 It will maintain a user directory for our notes app.
 It will also be used to authenticate access to our API.
 Next let's set up a test user within the pool.

+TODO: Add a link to the infrastructure automation with Terraform/CF.